How to Edit/Modify Excel Data in Windows Forms using C#

 Read Excel from your WinForms Application Using C#

-I'll select the Excel file from my WinForm application, extract the "employee names" (only) and populate a Combo box.
-It will allow me to select the "name" whose phone no. and address I can change.
+I'll select the Excel file from my WinForm application, extract "employee names" (only) and populate a Combo box.
+It will allow me to select the employee "name" whose phone no. and address I can change.

 First, you’ll need to add COM library to your project.
 In your .Net IDE, click the "Project' tab from the top menu and choose Add Reference… In the Add Reference window, choose the "COM" tab.
 Find Microsoft Excel 12.0 Object Library (or any other version) from the list.
 Click Ok.